-There are three basic requirements: 1) filing a Letter of Intent one time per child within five days of beginning the home education program; 2) maintaining a portfolio of work including a reading log; and 3) conducting some kind of year-end assessment annually.
-The Letter of Intent and the acknowledgement letter from the Participating Agency must be kept for the duration of the home education program.
+There are three basic requirements: 1) filing a notification one time per child within five days of beginning the home education program; 2) maintaining a portfolio of work including a reading log; and 3) conducting some kind of assessment annually.
+The notification and the acknowledgement letter from the Participating Agency must be kept for the duration of the home education program.
 The portfolio and annual assessment must be kept a minimum of two years.
 Additional details along with sample letters are available on our Where to Begin page.

 Can families home educate children with special needs?

 Yes, absolutely.
 Although families that home educate are declining access to a Free and Appropriate Public Education (FAPE), they may still access testing through the local district thanks to the federal Child Find law.
 Local districts may offer services, but that is on a district-to-district basis.
 Check local school board policies for additional information.
 More information is on our Children with Special Needs page.
 Many families access services through private resources.

 Home education can be very affordable.
 It is up to the family to choose which resources they use and some can be quite inexpensive.
 In addition to books, magazines, videos, and special events, libraries usually have access to discounted museum tickets.
 Members of Granite State Home Educators’ Facebook group share resources regularly, including free programs and online sources.
 Homeschoolers may also access discounts for a variety of goods and services.
 GSHE also manages, GSHE Marketplace, to help families buy and sell used materials.

 Where do I begin the process of homeschooling?

 We have a page for that!
 Check our Where to Begin section for a simple explanation along with samples and links to more information.
 We also have information about common methods to homeschooling.
 To help you identify which style may be a good fit for your family, there are a couple online quizzes and info re curricula and resources that go with those learning approaches.